mku11/Salmon-AES-CTR/samples/CppSamples/README.txt

-To compile the Gcc sample for Linux you will need:
+To compile the C++ sample for Windows you will need:
 Visual Studio 2022

 To build: